misoelegant/rpm/il-practice-mod/README.md

 ## Changelog

+### Changes made in v0.8.0
+  - Added input recording and playback.
+    - Documentation forthcoming when I am less tired
+  - Added "Any% (Drive)" category in the "Challenges" category group.
+  - Polished noclip camera speeds to be a little less janky.
+  - Fixed broken savestates in Ursa Major (and Pisces, Virgo, and Cancer).
+  - Added "faster attempts" option in mod options.
+    - Enabling this makes the king's pre-level text advance instantly, which makes resetting 40-50% faster for shorter levels.
+  - Added `kingtext [string]` command to simulate the king speaking the string `[string]`.
+    - See the "king texts" sheet on the dump spreadsheet for examples of strings.
+  - Polished boost energy overlay (shown with `boostgauge` command in Endless):
+    - Added gacha counter and gacha reset timer.

 ### Changes made in v0.7.6
   - Katamari size is now shown in Endless on North Star.
   - Added a category for getting exactly 10m on North Star.